 The Defensive Electronic Systems business area includes five business elements located in six geographic locations.
 The primary design and manufacturing center is located in Rolling Meadows, Illinois.
 The five business elements are: radio frequency (RF) countermeasures, electro optical/infrared (EOIR) countermeasures, targeting systems, simulators, and support systems.
 The RF countermeasures element designs and produces systems for application on the F-15, F-16, AV8-B, F/A-18 aircraft and for application on helicopters.
 The AN/ALQ-135 is an internally mounted radar jammer deployed on F-15 fighter aircraft as part of that aircraft's tactical electronic warfare system.
 The AN/ALQ-165 is an airborne self-protection jammer installed on U.S. and international F/A-18 and F-14 aircraft.
 The AN/ALQ-165 is being produced in a joint venture with ITT Avionics.
 The AN/ALQ-162 Shadowbox, a jammer built specifically to counter continuous wave radars, has been installed on the AV-8B and certain foreign owned F/A-18 aircraft.
 It also is being deployed on U.S. Army helicopters and special mission aircraft and has been sold to the air forces of three other nations.
 The EOIR countermeasures element is currently producing a directional infrared countermeasures (DIRCM) system which is slated for use on British helicopters and transports and U.S. Special Operations Command C-130 transports to protect the aircraft from heat-seeking missiles.
-DIRCM is the first infrared countermeasures system for F-16 aircraft.
+DIRCM is the first infrared countermeasures system of its kind and was developed to accommodate laser capabilities currently in development.
+The targeting element primary product is the Litening II targeting system for F-16 aircraft.
 The system is currently in production for the Air National Guard, U. S. Marine Corps and several foreign customers.
-The electronic warfare simulators element singlal environment simulation systems.
+The electronic warfare simulation systems is currently in production systems, and radar signal environment simulation systems.
 Customers include the U.S. Navy, U.S. Air Force, other defense contractors and numerous international customers.
-The support systems element designs and produces automated test equipment products for the U.S. Army and Navy.
+The support s